dzt/trimalchio/README.md

 - [ ] Preset Size and Styling Configurations (adding multiple at once)

 ### Prxoies?
 Of course Old Sport!
 Inside the `proxies.txt` file you can simply add numerous proxies with ease by just adding them in the format provided in the example below.
+Big thanks to [@cameronb23](https://github.com/cameronb23) for adding this feature.

 ```
 ip:port